varshahindupur09/Mini-Projects-Neural-Networks/README.md

 ### Building an MLP:

-The course introduces building an MLP with Scikit-Learn, emphasizing hidden layers and activation functions.
-Future lessons will cover more advanced models with Keras.
+Building an MLP with Scikit-Learn, emphasizing hidden layers and activation functions.
+More advanced models with Keras.

 ### Navigating a Neural Network: